 Cord blood is unique in that it offers a quick, painless, controversy-free way of obtaining HSCs.
 Cord blood stem cells offer a number of advantages over bone marrow stem cells for donors and transplant recipients.
 It is much easier to collect, often more likely to provide a suitable match than bone marrow stem cells, and stored frozen so it is ready to use.
 Whereas a bone marrow transplant requires a patient-donor match of 6 out of 6 (or 100%), studies find that cord blood transplants are just as successful with a patient-donor match of 4 out of 6 (or 67%).
 Cord blood stem cells are currently used to treat patients with immune system and blood diseases including leukemia and lymphoma.

-Likelihood of an Exact or Partial Match with a Family Member:
+Likelihood of an Exact or Partial Match with your family:

 - Match for Donor/Child = 100% Exact match

 - Match for Sibling = 75% chance of match (25% Exact, 50% Partial, 25% no match)

 - Match for Parent = 100% chance of partial match (50% match from each parent)

 If you’re still questioning, “What is cord blood and why should I store it for the future?” then we invite you to contact us now and a member of the New England Cord Blood Bank team will be happy to speak with you to clear up any confusion and answer any questions you have.
 Call us today!